Have you started hiking? Congratulations! But where to start? Here is a complete guide for hiking for beginners.

 To get started in eco mode, your current pair of running shoes will probably do the trick, just let yourself wandering on very easy trails.

-You’ll still need to make sure that the grip of the sole is adequate, so you won’t be sprawling on slippery surfaces.
+You still must make sure that the grip of the sole is adequate, so you won’t be sprawling on slippery surfaces.

-The fact is that you shouldn’t have to wait until you have the perfect shoes to start hiking on beginner trails, there are many who travel miles and miles in the mountains with simple sandals (even barefoot)!
+The fact is that you shouldn’t have to wait until you have the perfect shoes to go hiking on beginner trails.
+There are many who travel miles and miles in the mountains with simple sandals (even barefoot)!

-All outdoor specialists such as Salomon, Scarpa, Asolo, Merrell, Garmont, Lowa, Salewa, Dolomite, Columbia, etc. generally offer hiking boots with different cut (high, mid, low) and also trail shoes.
+All outdoor specialists such as Salomon, Scarpa, Asolo, Merrell, Garmont, Lowa, Salewa, Dolomite, Columbia offer hiking boots with different cut (high, mid, low) and also trail runners.

 So what to choose?

-Trail shoes are ideal if you need to do simple day hikes: they have good traction, offer support, protection, and above all lightness.
+Trail shoes are ideal if you do simple day hikes: they have good traction, offer support, protection, and above all lightness.

 - breathability to keep feet dry